Murray Fraser (architect)

 Murray Fraser (born 7 July 1958, Glasgow, Scotland) is Professor of Architecture and Global Culture at the Bartlett School of Architecture, University College London (UCL).

 Trained as an architect and architectural historian at the Bartlett School of Architecture, he taught at Oxford Brookes University and Westminster University prior to rejoining the Bartlett in July 2011.
-From 2012-19 he served as Vice-Dean of Research for UCL’s Bartlett Faculty of the Built Environment.
+From 2012 to 2019 he served as Vice-Dean of Research for UCL's Bartlett Faculty of the Built Environment.

 In 2018 Fraser received the Annie Spink Award for Excellence in Architectural Education from the Royal Institute of British Architects (RIBA).

 Publications

-Fraser’s academic writings include pioneering studies in post-colonialism, cultural studies, globalisation theory and design research.
-His early research looked into links between architecture and colonial policy in Ireland, with his doctorate being published in 1996 as John Bull’s Other Homes: State Housing and British Policy in Ireland, 1883-1922.
+Fraser's academic writings include pioneering studies in post-colonialism, cultural studies, globalisation theory and design research.
+His early research looked into links between architecture and colonial policy in Ireland, with his doctorate being published in 1996 as John Bull's Other Homes: State Housing and British Policy in Ireland, 1883-1922.